Strategic Innovation and Leadership

 - Build a framework for analyzing future industry trends and exploiting their consequences

-- Understand how to design contingency plans through innovation for an uncertain future
+- Conduct an audit of your current business model and understand how to design contingency plans through innovation for an uncertain future

-- Identify business renewal strategies that will help transform your business and its underlying business model (market trend analysis)
+- Identify innovation strategies that will help transform your business and its underlying business model (through business concept innovation)

 - Learn the three principles to follow when assessing innovative ideas and opportunities